 Hennessy X.O Cognac miniature with Box old version.
 Very rare.

-Hennessy X.O Cognac miniature with Box, old version.
-Very rare.
+Hennessy X.O Cognac miniature with a presentation box, old version.
+Very rare...

 Fill level: New.